 How often have you poured yourself a bowl of cereal or oatmeal and figured that whatever you poured is probably about one serving?
-Almost no one uses a measuring cup to control their portions, and those that do, scoop something that looks a lot like this:
+Almost no one uses a measuring cup to control their portions, and those who do scoop something that looks a lot like this:

-One serving of Rolled Oatmeal is supposed to be 40 grams and 150 calories.
+One serving of rolled oats is supposed to be 40 grams and 150 calories.
 The scoop seen in the image above is actually 57 grams and 214 calories!
 Some of you are probably saying BFD.
 Well, tracked over the course of a year, seemingly small over-estimates like this add up to a big fat gut.